-If you are unable to arrive in time to attend a wedding, funeral, pre-paid conference, 25th or 50th wedding anniversary, or sporting event because of unforeseeable circumstances, the company may pay the reasonable additional cost of using alternative transport to arrive at your destination on time.
+If you are unable to arrive in time to attend a wedding, funeral, pre-paid conference or sporting event because of unforeseeable circumstances, the company may pay the reasonable additional cost of using alternative transport to arrive at your destination on time.

 - Hospital Incidentals

 If you are hospitalised, it can pay you for incidental costs such as phone calls and magazines.

 If, during the period of insurance, you suffer an injury caused solely and directly by violent, accidental, visible and external means, which results in you being able to work, you may claim for loss of income.

 The insurer can pay if you become disabled during the period of insurance.

 - Accidental Death